SotaYoshida/ChiEFTint.jl/README.md

 [README in Japanese (日本語はこちら)](https://github.com/SotaYoshida/betaChiralEFT.jl/blob/main/README_JP.md)

-For free-space interactions, this code reproduces the interactions with Fortran codes, which are written by Ruprecht Machleidt and widely used in this community.

 ## What is supported now?

 * Free-space NN interaction (Entem&Machleidt type, up to N3LO) => Ref[1]